 This Is Spinal Tap is a fairly obvious example of this, it being a parody of the hard rock and Heavy Metal of the 70s and 80s.
 It's shown to be an affectionate parody by the sympathetic portrayal of the band towards the end of the film, and the fact that it references things that only fans of the genre could possibly get.

-Christopher Guest, who played Nigel Tufnel in the movie, has gone on to make several mockumentary's of his own, such as as Best in Show and A Mighty Wind, all of which can be considered affectionate towards their (rather daft) characters.
+Christopher Guest, who played Nigel Tufnel in the movie This Is Spinal Tap, has gone on to make several mockumentaries of his own, such as Best in Show (dog shows), Waiting for Guffman (local theater) and A Mighty Wind (1960's folk music), all of which can be considered affectionate towards their (rather daft) characters.

 Stephen Chow's All for the Winner was a parody of Chow Yun-Fat's God of Gamblers, but it was so well-received (by some reports even out-earning the original) it was tied into the series "officially" with two more sequels starring Chow and several other movies without him.